lemlac/mulem/docs/reference.md

 min(a, b) :: if a < b then a else b
 ```

 You can also have multi-line macros similar to functions.
-You must start a block after the double colon (`::`) and before the new line first.
-The simplest way is to use `do` which creates a new scope and then runs once.
+You need to create a block scope to define variables.
+Defining variables that could bleed into the surrounding scope is not allowed.
+The simplest method is to use `do` which creates a new scope that runs once.
 The last expression is the return value.

 ```mu
 doSomethingComplicated(x) :: do